volusion/element/content/references/block-utils.md

 ### 'throwNotFound'

-Function that takes the visitor to Page Not Found.
+This function takes the visitor to Page Not Found.

 #### 'throwNotFound' Usage